JanSharp/VRCChalkboard/VFXTargetGun/notes.md

 ## Todo

+- double tap prevention
+- option for fixed effect rotation (forward being aligned with the hit normal, up facing away from the gun as good as possible)
 - is the first time a non loop effect gets used broken?
 In that it ends up getting teleported for the second one instead of making a new one?
 - make it smaller, like 2x smaller, and maybe angle it a bit so it's not exact 90 degrees.
 And maybe make it prettier
 - don't collide with the player